WoltjenLab/MHcut/README.md

 - *mm0* the number of position in the genome where the sequence align with no mismatches.
 - *mm1* the number of position in the genome where the sequence align with 1 mismatches.
 - *mm0* the number of position in the genome where the sequence align with 2 mismatches.
+- *m1Dist1* and *m1Dist2*: the distance between the PAM cut the the left or right stretch of perfect match, respectively.
+- *mhDist1* and *mhDist2*: the distance between the PAM cut the the left or right micro-homology, respectively.

 ### The "cartoon" file